Tmontandon/tmontandon/README.md

 ### ***About Me***

 I'm **Talor Montandon**.
-I enjoy outdoor activities 🏂, solving new problems 🤔, and expanding my personal development 🌱.
+I enjoy outdoor activities 🏂, tackling new challenges 🤔, and expanding what I know 🌱.

 I have over a year of experience in software development, with much of my knowledge based around web development.